JJ/hoborg/text/text.md

 I saw Boris go to its office at one of the ends of the carriage.
 I knew it would check out.
-The official at the People's Party in Pascagoula had been paid dearly to request an assignment of one Fulgencio Ribera, 23, to the Number One Glorious People's Circus, Menagerie, and Moral Popular Exhibition Featuring Karl the Elephant and the Mysterious Mechanical Man.
+The official at the People's Party in Pascagoula had been paid dearly to request an assignment of one Fulgencio Ribera, 23, to the Number One Glorious People's Flying Circus, Menagerie, and Moral Popular Exhibition Featuring Karl the Elephant and the Mysterious Mechanical Man.
 Took less for him to take the bribe than to write the name of the job where I wanted to be transferred.
 Took him a bit